 Sometimes older people who are depressed appear to feel tired, have trouble sleeping, or seem grumpy and irritable.
 Confusion or attention problems caused by depression can sometimes look like Alzheimer’s disease or other brain disorders.
 Older adults also may have more medical conditions such as heart disease, stroke, or cancer, which may cause depressive symptoms.
 Or they may be taking medications with side effects that contribute to depression.

 Sometimes it can be difficult to distinguish grief from major depression.
-Grief after loss of a loved one is a normal reaction to the loss and generally does not require professional mental health treatment.
-However, grief that lasts for a very long time following a loss may require treatment.
+Grief after loss of a loved one is a normal reaction and generally does not require professional mental health treatment.
+However, grief that is complicated and lasts for a very long time following a loss may require treatment.

 Types of Depression

-- Major depressive disorder, also called major depression or clinical depression, is characterized by a combination of symptoms that interfere with a person's ability to work, sleep, study, eat, and enjoy activities he or she once liked.
-Major depression prevents a person from functioning normally.
-An episode of major depression may occur only once in a person’s lifetime, but more often, it recurs throughout a person's life.
+- Major depression: Severe symptoms that interfere with the ability to work, sleep, study, eat, and enjoy life.
+An episode can occur only once in a person’s lifetime, but more often, a person has several episodes.

 - Persistent depressive disorder: A depressed mood that lasts for at least 2 years.
 A person diagnosed with persistent depressive disorder may have episodes of major depression along with periods of less severe symptoms, but symptoms must last for 2 years to be considered persistent depressive disorder.

 Some forms of depression are slightly different, or they may develop under unique circumstances.
 They include